RaghavRamteke/RaghavRamteke/README.md

 - 🤔 I’m looking for help with [suggested additions/modifications on my simple ChatBot](https://github.com/RaghavRamteke/Implementation-of-Chatbot-using-NLP-P4-)
 - 💬 Ask me about **Embedded systems/software, Computer-Aided Design(CAD), Very Large Scale Integration (VLSI), Python, MATLAB**
 - 📫 How to reach me: **ramtekeraghav1212@gmail.com**
-- ⚡ Fun fact: **I have keen interest in 3D-printing machinery and software and plan to learn more about it as a side-domain....
+- ⚡ Fun fact: **I have keen interest in 3D-printing machinery and software and plan to learn more about it as a side domain....
 I can also pistol-squat 120kg😁**
 -->